gvvaughan/specl/README.md

 ### 4.3 Environments versus `require`

-The best way to organize your code to make writing the specification examples very straight forward is to eliminate (or at least to minimize) side-effects, so that the behaviour of each API call in every example is obvious from the parameters and return values alone.
+The ideal way to organize your code to make writing the specification examples very straight forward is to eliminate (or at least to minimize) side-effects, so that the behaviour of each API call in every example is obvious from the parameters and return values alone.